achtnullzwei/Doorman/docs/en/guide/firmware/nuki-bridge.md

 If your Smart Lock is already paired, this process will unpair it!
 :::

-Depending on the PCB revision, either press the `FLASH`- or `PRG`-button on the Doorman-S3 PCB for 5 seconds until the status LED starts flashing purple, or enable the Nuki Bridge Pairing Mode switch in Home Assistant / ESPHome Webinterface.
+Depending on the PCB revision, either press the `FLASH`- or `PRG`-button on the Doorman S3 PCB for 5 seconds until the status LED starts flashing purple, or enable the Nuki Bridge Pairing Mode switch in Home Assistant / ESPHome Webinterface.
 Then, press the button on your Smart Lock for 5 seconds until the light ring turns on.

 After a successful pairing, the status LED will remain steadily on for 3 seconds.

 ## Unpair your Smart Lock
-You can unpair your smart lock either by using the `Unpair Device` button in the Home Assistant or Doorman web interface, or by pressing the physical `FLASH` or `PRG` button on the Doorman-S3 PCB.
+You can unpair your smart lock either by using the `Unpair Device` button in the Home Assistant or Doorman web interface, or by pressing the physical `FLASH` or `PRG` button on the Doorman S3 PCB.

 ::: info Physical Button
-If your Smart Lock is already paired with Doorman, press the `FLASH`- or `PRG`-button on the Doorman-S3 PCB for 5 seconds until the RGB status LED starts flashing purple.
+If your Smart Lock is already paired with Doorman, press the `FLASH`- or `PRG`-button on the Doorman S3 PCB for 5 seconds until the RGB status LED starts flashing purple.
 Your Smart Lock will then be unpaired.
 Note that the pairing mode will time out after 30 seconds.
 :::